stochasticHydroTools/DoublyPeriodicStokes/README.md

 ```
 At the moment, only a python interface to use the module is provided.

 The CPU version of the solver is included in `source/cpu`.
-In particular this implements an OpenMP-based C++ spreading and interpolation library in 3D that supports also non-uniform grids in the z direction.
+In particular, this implements an OpenMP-based C++ spreading and interpolation library in 3D that supports also non-uniform grids in the z direction.
 One can use the C++ library directly if desired, but there is a python interface as well.

 ## Installation